1997 Detroit shootings

-On March 11, 1997, a shooting spree took place in Detroit, Michigan, when 21-year-old Allen Lane Griffin Jr. killed three people and wounded two others with a 12-gauge pump shotgun before being fatally shot by police.
+On March 11, 1997, a mass shooting took place in Detroit, Michigan, when 21-year-old Allen Lane Griffin Jr. killed three people and wounded two others with a 12-gauge pump shotgun before being fatally shot by police.
 The shootings took place predominantly at a Comerica branch bank in northeast Detroit.
-Griffin's motive remains a mystery.
+Griffin's motive remains unknown.

 Events

 Initial shooting and car theft

-The shooting spree began just before 10:00 a.m. when Griffin left his home in Detroit, Michigan, and walked toward Denby High School.
+The shooting spree began just before 10:00 a.m. when Griffin left his home in Detroit and walked toward Denby High School.
 He encountered 23-year-old Eric Skalnek, a police recruit applicant, near the entrance to the school's outdoor track.
 Skalnek had been on a morning jog when he spotted Griffin, dressed in a camouflage jacket, baseball cap, jeans, and tennis shoes.
-Griffin held a 12-gauge pump shotgun in one hand and a walking cane in the other.
+Griffin held a 12-gauge pump action shotgun in one hand and a walking cane in the other.
 Upon seeing Skalnek, Griffin raised his shotgun and fired, striking Skalnek in the face.
 Skalnek fell to the ground and lay bleeding until he was found by paramedics.
 He was taken to hospital and survived.
 According to a paramedic, a third of Skalnek's face was blown off from the blast.

 Griffin fled the scene and stole a Volvo he found in a nearby driveway with the keys in the ignition.
 He drove several blocks and arrived at a Comerica branch bank.